Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Spatial discretization of MHD equations

 Furthermore, since $\omega$ has vanishing circulation, we have $\omega^{0,0} = 0$, which implies that $\operatorname{tr}(W) = 0$, i.e., $W \in \mathfrak{su}(N)$.
 Also, the Hoppe--Yau Laplacian $\Delta_{N}$ restricts to a bijective operator on $\mathfrak{su}(N)$

-We have now all the ingredients to write down the spatially discretized analogue of incompressible MHD equations \eqref{MHDvort} on the sphere, similarly to how it is done for incompressible Euler's equations in \cite{Zeit}.
+We have now all the ingredients to write down the spatially discretized analogue of incompressible MHD equations \eqref{MHDvort} on the sphere, similarly to how it is done for the incompressible Euler equations in the work of \cite{Zeit}.
 Namely, we replace the continuous flow \eqref{MHDvort} with its quantized counterpart:

-where $W,\Theta\in\mathfrak{su}(N)$. \begin{remark} In case of trivial magnetic field, $\Theta=0$, equation \eqref{qMHD} coincides with the Zeitlin's model for incompressible Euler's equations on the sphere. \end{remark}
+where $W,\Theta\in\mathfrak{su}(N)$. \begin{remark} In case of trivial magnetic field, $\Theta=0$, equation \eqref{qMHD} coincides with Zeitlin's model for the incompressible Euler equations on the sphere. \end{remark}

+Let us now give a different description of the matrices $T_{lm}^{N}$.
+Despite that we have the explicit formula~\eqref{proj2} for them, its usage is not efficient due to high computational complexity of the algorithm for finding Wigner 3j symbols.
+Instead, let us note that due to construction \eqref{DiscrLapl} of the Hoppe--Yau Laplacian, it preserves the space of matrices with zero entries except on $\pm m$ off diagonals.
+This allows us to identify the corresponding eigenmatrix $T_{lm}^{N}$ with a sparse skew-hermitian matrix that has non-trivial entries only on the $m$ off diagonal, thus reducing the eigenvalue problem \eqref{eigT} to an $(N-|m|)$-dimensional tridiagonal eigenvalue problem.
+Therefore, the complexity of computing the entire basis $(T_{lm}^{N})$ for fixed $N$ is $O(N^{2})$, instead of $O(N^{4})$ if $\Delta_{N}$ were a full matrix.
+Further, to compute the commutator requires $O(N^{3})$ operations per iteration, which gives the entire complexity of the algorithm as $O(N^{3})$ per iteration.
+For details, see \cite{CiViMo2023}.